There are several different types of seizures. Most seizures can be categorized as either focal or generalized.

 Focal (or partial) seizures occur when seizure activity is limited to a part of one brain hemisphere.
 There is a site, or a focus, in the brain where the seizure begins.
-The most common forms of focal seizures are:
+There are two types of focal seizures: